ma2bdev/ubuntu-post-install-script/README.md

 ## Contribuciones

-Si deseas contribuir a este proyecto, ¡siéntete libre de hacerlo!
+SP: Si deseas contribuir a este proyecto, ¡siéntete libre de hacerlo!
 Abre un problema o envía una solicitud de extracción.
+EN: If you wish to contribute to this project, please feel free to do so!
+Abre a problem or request a request for extraction.

 ## Licencia